TrueBlocks/trueblocks-core/src/other/migrations/README-v0.25.0.md

 You may review, but do not modify, the list of available chains.
 Documentation for editing changes is in the help file.

 Run `chifra status --terse` again.

-You should still get the same warning message.
+You will get the same warning message.

 ### Moving existing cache and unchained index folders